Self-driving Uber car kills Arizona woman crossing street

 “This tragic accident underscores why we need to be exceptionally cautious when testing and deploying autonomous vehicle technologies on public roads,” said Democratic Senator Edward Markey, a member of the transportation committee, in a statement.

-Elaine Herzberg, 49, was walking outside the crosswalk on a four-lane road in the Phoenix suburb of Tempe about 10 p.m.
-MST Sunday (0400 GMT Monday) when she was struck by the Uber vehicle, police said.
+Elaine Herzberg, 49, was walking her bicycle outside the crosswalk on a four-lane road in the Phoenix suburb of Tempe about 10 p.m.
+MST Sunday (0400 GMT Monday) when she was struck by the Uber vehicle traveling at about 40 miles per hour (65 km per hour), police said.
 The car was in autonomous mode with an operator behind the wheel.

 Herzberg later died from her injuries in a hospital, police said.

-Local television footage of the scene showed a crumpled bike and a Volvo XC90 SUV with a smashed-in front.
-It was unknown whether Herzberg was on foot or on a bike.

-Volvo, the Swedish car brand owned by China’s Geely, confirmed its vehicle was involved in the crash but said the software controlling the SUV was not its own.
+Volvo, the Swedish car brand owned by China’s Geely [GEELY.UL], confirmed its XC90 SUV was involved in the crash but said the software controlling the car was not its own.

 U.S. federal safety regulators were sending teams to investigate the crash.
 Canada’s transportation ministry in Ontario, where Uber conducts testing, also said it was reviewing the accident.